Front mount seats do not fit ALL types of bikes. Work out if a front seat will fit on your bike.

 What SPACE is available on your handlebar stem?

-The adaptors are rectangular so to identify if you have enough space you need to work out the size of your rectangle.
+Front Mount Seats sit on adaptors that clamp onto your 20 to 28mm handlebar stem.
+The adaptors are rectangular so to identify if you have enough space you need to work out if the rectangles will fit on YOUR handlebar stem.

 For the A-Head Adaptor to fit you need an uninterrupted rectangle of 5mm (h) x 85mm (l)